mkbeefcake/goodghost-backend-code-chanllenge/README.md

 This project is based on NestJS framework, and used Jest as Unit-test framework.
 This contains challenge directory which is jest based backend source code and some documents.

+First you have to create .env file inside the challenge directory, copy .env.sample to .env file.
+And the you have to put your private key from your wallet and save it.

 Before start to the test, please install nestjs/cli dependencies.
 And change the current directory to challenge directory and install dependnecies.
 After then you can start backend-dev or start unit-test